-Modern dieticians are widely recommending ghee in the diet because this wholesome dairy product is a nutritious food item that can wonderfully enhance the taste of a dish as well as it offers lots of health benefits.
+Cultured ghee vs. ghee is the latest diet fix dairy sensitives often face these days.
+Modern dieticians are widely recommending cultured ghee in the diet because this wholesome dairy product is a nutritious food item that can wonderfully enhance the taste of a dish and offers many health benefits.

 What is ghee?
+Cultured ghee vs. ghee

 But what makes people excited about cultured ghee?